 had five times as many bikes, and way more people, and they didn't seem to have any issues with the Fire Marshall, or overzealous security people who get their kicks out of flaunting their power.
 In a free market society, we vote with our dollars.
 My prediction is that Bonhams will see that this move cost them, and hopefully they'll do it right, next year.

 So, let's see some bikes already!

-ABOVE: They clustered a bunch of Italian bikes together, all from one collection.
+ABOVE: The 2017 Bonhams Motorcycle Auction-Las Vegas was loaded with gorgeous bikes of every ilk.
+They clustered a bunch of Italian bikes together, all from one collection.
 Very cool.
 Too bad no one could get close enough to look at them.